d'Orsay museum view

 Suzy Solidor, 1935 (above) by Tamara de Lempicka is in the Pioneers exhibit.

-One past exhibition, displayed from March 2 through July 10, 2022, at the Luxembourg Museum attempted to highlight the influential role of women in the development of new genres in sculpture, photography, painting, textile and film from the end of the 19th century through the Roaring Twenties.
+Another past exhibition, displayed in 2022, at the Luxembourg Museum attempted to highlight the influential role of women in the development of new genres in sculpture, photography, painting, textile and film from the end of the 19th century through the Roaring Twenties.
 “Portrait of Natalie Clifford Barney, Woman of Letters” from 1920 (below left) and “At the Seaside” from 1914 (below right), both by the painter known as Romaine Brooks, were on view.

 That exhibition entitled “PIONEERS: Artists in the Paris of the Roaring Twenties” was a trainwreck.

 Even though we found the “Mirrors of the World” and “Pioneers” shows deeply flawed and disappointing, we hope the Luxembourg Museum will be able to rejoin our Top 10 List in the future.
 This museum has presented high-quality exhibitions in the past and possesses historical importance.
 The Luxembourg was the first French museum opened to the public (in 1750) and it is blessed by its surroundings: inside the Luxembourg Gardens in the Latin Quarter.
 In 2021, this small museum organized an outstanding display of photos (above right and below) by Vivian Maier, the American street photographer.
-The Vivian Maier exhibit, presented from September 15, 2021 until January 16, 2022, was a triumph.
+The Vivian Maier exhibit, presented during the 2021-2022 season, was a triumph.
 Please enjoy the photographs (below) taken by Vivian Maier.

 Open every day from 10:30 – 7:00 (19:00).
 Open late on Mondays from 10:30 – 10:00 (22:00).
 Metro #4 to Saint Sulpice, or Metro #10 to Mabillon.